dyng/ctrlsf.vim/README.md

 ## Why not ack.vim or ag.vim ?
 1. ack.vim depends on vim's builtin `:grep` command, which you can not change the output format.
 What makes me to write this plugin is that I found reading lines with no highlight and no context is totally a pain.
 (Use of `:cnext` and `:cprevious` can relieve it, yes.)
 2. Fixed misescape in ack.vim (and also ag.vim), it lets you can use literal '#' and '%' without annoying escape now.
-For more information, read issue [#5][7].
+For more information, read [manual][7] of ack.vim.
 3. ag.vim is actually a fork of ack.vim with minor change.

 [1]: https://github.com/petdance/ack